Grid Resilience Grants

 Application Period

-The application period will remain open through June 28, 2024 at 5:00 PM CST.
+The application period has been extended until July 31, 2024, at 5:00 PM CST.
 Applications must be submitted in the TDEM Grants Management System (GMS).

 Texas will undertake a one-time process of reviewing applications from eligible entities and issuing subawards over the five-year period.